peteraritchie/ProductivityExtensions/README.md

 Currently, there over 650 methods extending over 400 classes in the .NET Framework.

 The .NET Framework has been around since 2002.
 There are many common classes and methods that have been around a long time.
-The Framework and the languages used to develop on it have evolved quite a bit since many of these classes and their method came into existence.
+The Framework and the languages used to develop on it have evolved quite a bit since many of these classes and their methods came into existence.
 Existing classes and methods in the base class library (BCL) could be kept up to date with these technologies, but it's time consuming and potentially destabilizing to add or change methods after a library has been released and Microsoft generally avoids this unless there's a *really good* reason.

 Generics, for example, came along in the .Net 2.0 timeframe; so, many existing Framework subsystems never had the benefit of generics to make certain methods more strongly-typed.
 Many methods in the Framework take a `Type` parameter and return an `Object` of that `Type` but must be first cast in order for the object to be used as its requested type.  `Attribute.GetCustomAttribute(Assembly, Type)` gets an `Attribute`-based class that has been added at the assembly level.
 For example, to get the copyright information of an assembly, you might do something like: